- Fruit Trees

 Huntington Aprium® Interspecific Apricot

 Huntington offers a firm, orange-fleshed freestone fruit with good flavor and eating quality; average Brix is 16.9°.
 This variety also features attractive orange skin, large size, and is well suited to packing and shipping.
 Productive tree has upright growth habit.
-Harvest in June.
+Harvest in late June.
 Partly self-fertile, pollenizer recommended.
 Estimated chilling requirement 750 hours.
 (U.S. Plant Patent No. 26952)

 A new Aprium® interspecific apricot from Zaiger Genetics, the self-fertile Kylese-Cot is drawing attention for its extra-early harvest (early May), good size and attractive orange skin.
 The orange freestone flesh has a balanced acidic-sweet flavor.
 Kylese-Cot has good storage and shipping characteristics.
 Estimated chilling requirement 450 hours.
 (U.S. Plant Patent No. 23123)